Everything you need to know about acne vulgaris

 What causes acne vulgaris?

-There are a few things that can cause acne, but the biggest cause is hormones.
-Increases in some hormones can cause a surge in our body’s production of sebum, which can create acne.
+There are a few things that can cause acne, but the biggest cause is the increase of certain hormones, which can cause a surge in our body’s production of sebum and create acne.

-The relationship between hormones and acne explains why many teenagers get acne as they start puberty, and it also explains why acne is so common for people on hormone therapy, people taking prescribed steroids, women going through menopause, and women with poly-cystic ovary syndrome [8].
+The relationship between hormones and acne explains why many teenagers get acne as they start puberty, and it also explains why acne is so common for:

 There have been some studies done that have revealed tenuous links between diet and acne, and stress and acne, but we believe more research needs to be done in this area before any conclusions can be drawn from it.